Ever since the Roulette wheel was invented in 1765, people have searched for winning formulas and lucky charms to give them a winning edge.

 Great Mathematicians such as Albert Einstein have looked at the roulette wheel and announced that “No One can Win” In the long term.
 He actually quoted the following “No One can win at Roulette, unless they steal the money from the roulette table when no one is looking”.
 An honest and I dare say accurate way of defining the mathematical equation of losing.
 Of course there is always chance, a much loved probability amongst the typical gambler.

-Image courtesy of Reel Vegas – A UK based mobile roulette and slots game provider.
+The Roulette Image is courtesy of Casino Football – A UK based mobile roulette and slots game provider.

 The conclusion on Mathematical chances of winning roulette may be minimal, however there are various resources, that have highlighted ways of at the very least increasing your chances of winning.